 The site now rests in approximately 100-110 feet of water about 14 miles east of Oregon Inlet.
 The visibility and water temperature vary greatly depending upon the dynamic, shifting currents.
 The wreck lies on its starboard side with approximately an 80° list.
 At the bow, the outer-hull is gone, exposing the pressure hull and the four forward torpedo tubes.
 Some of these tubes still have visible torpedoes inside.
 Aft of the conning tower there is visible battle damage from Roper's 3-inch deck gun.

 U-85 was the third Type VII-B built at Flender Werke in Lübeck and was attached to the Third Flotilla from June 1941 until the time of loss on April 14, 1942.
 Command of the U-85 was given to Oberleutnent zur See Eberhard Greger.
 Greger's first war patrol as Captain began on August 28, 1941, and he was dispatched to patrol for convoys southwest of Iceland.
-This first patrol was unsuccessful with U-85 returning to St. Nazaire due to severe damage from depth charges dropped during an attack.
+While on it's first patrol, U-85 discovered the massive 65-ship convoy 42 (SC-42), but was only able to sink the British freighter Thistleglen.
+Greger's attack resulted in a devastating counterattack as the Canadian escorts HMCS Skeena and HMCS Alberni delivered a very accurate depth charge assault that Greger narrowly escaped.
+The following day, Greger surfaced U-85 intending on conducting repairs and resuming his patrol.
+During a test dive, however, he discovered that U-85 was not able to dive effectively.
+The depth charge damage was so great that he had no other alternative but to abort the mission and return to port in St. Nazaire, France.

 Following repairs, U-85 transferred from St. Nazaire to Lorient on October 11.
 After taking on fuel and fresh provisions, Greger was ready to take U-85 on a second war patrol, but this one too was a very frustrating and disappointing patrol.
 After having spent 43 days in the North Atlantic and being occasionally depth charged by planes, the U-85 found little and attacked nothing.
 Greger and his men again returned to Lorient unsuccessful.